 PHYS 301 Digital Electronics (4)

 Introduction to digital computer hardware design including: gates, flip-flops, registers, and memory to perform logical and arithmetic operations on numeric and other data represented in binary form.
 The laboratory uses digital logic integrated circuitry for experiments with combinational and sequential networks, and simple digital systems.
-Three hours of lecture and three hours of laboratory.
-Prerequisites: CS 231 or MATH 370, and PHYS 202 or 206.
+Enrollment Requirement: CS 231, PHYS 202 or 206, and MATH 270.

 PHYS 320 Classical Mechanics (3)